Josh Hoffpauir – Head Coach

 Thompson is a graduate of William Carey University where he earned his degree in General Studies.

-Thompson is the Assistant Supervisor of Grounds at PRCC.
+Thompson is the Supervisor of Athletic Fields at PRCC.
 He and his wife, Mandy, reside in Poplarville.